Radar Tracking and Jamming

 6. Aviator performs best in the 3D Graphics window when the surface reference of the globe is set to Mean Sea Level.
 You will receive a warning message when you apply changes or click OK to close the properties window of an Aviator object with the surface reference set to WGS84.
 It is highly recommended that you set the surface reference as indicated before working with Aviator.

-The Mission Window is used to define the aircraft's route when Aviator has been selected as the propagator.
+The Mission Window is used to define the aircraft's route when Aviator has been selected as its propagator.
+The buttons on the Initial Aircraft Setup toolbar are used to define the aircraft model that will be used in the mission.

 Mission Window

-The User Aircraft Models represent of different types of aircraft.
+You can select an aircraft model from a number of predefined and user-defined aircraft types.
+The User Aircraft Models represent different types of aircraft.
 They don't contain actual specifications for any one type of aircraft but their properties are close to the type of aircraft selected.
-If you desire to build an aircraft to your specifications, you would duplicate the desired type and then edit that type to match your aircraft.

 1. Click Select Aircraft () on the Initial Aircraft Setup toolbar.

-2. Select Basic General Aviation on the Select Aircraft dialog box.
+2. Select Basic General Aviation () in the User Aircraft Models () list when the Select Aircraft dialog box opens.

-Although Aviator allows you to design the complete flight route (takeoff through landing), this test only models the time when the aircraft flew from Eatonville to StHelens and back.
-You will select Eatonville as the aircraft's first waypoint.
-STK Static Object Waypoints are used to define a waypoint at the position of another, stationary, object within the scenario over time.
+Although Aviator allows you to design the complete flight route from takeoff through landing, this test only models the time when the aircraft is in flight from Eatonville to StHelens and back.

 1. Right-click on Phase 1 in the Mission List.